alvaradoblacouribe/WordCloud/README.md

 # WordCloud
-Creating a Word Cloud based on the polarity and subjectivity of tweets
+Creating a graph and Word Clouds by using TextBlobs in Python based on the polarity of tweets

 # Polarity Of Tweets Graph
 ![Polarity of Tweets Graph](/PolarityOfTweetsGraph.png)